sxlijin/sxlijin.github.io/posts/2024-02-18-joining-boundary.md

 ## Culture: people and values

-Vaibhav and Aaron are incredibly smart people - I've known them for years now, and if anyone can pull it off, it's them.
-I don't say that lightly: I've worked with a lot of really smart people, and throughout my (still short!) life and career, I've prioritized surrounding myself with friends and colleagues that make me a better person, a more capable person, a more thoughtful person.
+Vaibhav and Aaron are incredibly smart, capable, and thoughtful people - I've known them for years now, and if there's anyone I know that can pull it off, it's them.
+I don't say that lightly: I've had the privilege to work with a lot of really amazing people.

+They've got the technical credentials: Vaibhav's worked on everything from bringing Face Unlock to the Google Pixel to building custom Python runtimes;
+Aaron rewrote AWS EC2's internal telemetry system to get rid of its scaling bottlenecks.

+The ways we worked through all the disagreements[^disagreements] we had (and we had a lot of them!) during my week-long work trial convinced me that they're thoughtful, respectful people who I can not only be honest with, but also learn from even when we disagree.

+[^disagreements]: a.k.a. arguments

+(Yes, a week-long work trial is pretty ridiculous - I certainly took a lot of convincing to do it - but ultimately I'm glad I did it.
+It ended up being just as much them interviewing me, as it was me interviewing them.
+Not only did we work through a lot of diagreements, but we also talked a lot about all our communication styles, and our own strengths and weaknesses.)

-Regardless of whether or not we succeed, I'll be excited to spend the next few years working alongside them, learning from them, and trying to change the world.
+Regardless of whether or not we succeed, I'll be excited to spend the next few years working alongside them, learning from them, trying to do something big.

 We're all clear that this journey is only worth it if we have fun along the way, if we build an environment where we enjoy each others' company, that we consider that vital to our success, and that this will require very conscious and deliberate effort as we grow.

-OpenAI is now big enough that they're concerned about leaks.
+OpenAI, by contrast, is now big enough that they're concerned about leaks.

 ## Learning Opportunity

 One of my favorite things about Google was the sheer amount of learning opportunities I was surrounded by.
-I spent time in the guts of Bigtable, Megastore, Spanner, MapReduce, Flume, Borg, Chubby, GFEs, and more; I loved being able to go "I wonder how this thing works" and then actually _reading the design documents that people wrote as they were building the thing_.
+I was able to not only get my hands dirty deep in the guts of Bigtable, Spanner, MapReduce, Borg, and Chubby, but I was also able to go and learn about how web search and indexing worked, how YouTube video uploads worked, how Google did load balancing, so on and so forth.
+I loved being able to go "I wonder how this thing works" and then actually _reading the design documents that people wrote as they were building the thing_.